ModernFlyouts-Community/ModernFlyouts/README.md

 _please note that due to how winget processes package updates, updates may take **longer** to be released to winget_

 `winget install --id=ModernFlyouts.ModernFlyouts -e`

+## Connect with us
+You can join our [Discord Server](https://discord.gg/PqWAkWWPJH) or [Telegram Group](https://t.me/ModernFlyouts) to connect with us.
+By doing so, we can have off-topic conversations, news about this app, development previews and providing & collecting feedback (people who don't have a GitHub account may be benefitted).

 ## NOTES